3and4/Leither/doc/whitepaper-en.md

 Every quantum of token shall base on meaningful work.
 The quantity of its value is decided by its contribution to the ecosystem, or how useful the work is.

-With consensus, an organizational ledger, which is actually a sparse Merkle tree with snapshot function, can be created.
+An organizational ledger, which is actually a sparse Merkle tree with snapshot function, can be created with consensus.
 Any incentives issued by the organization will be announced with reason and proof for organization wide publicity.
 This mechanism is called **Proof of Performance (PoP)**, different from POW of BTC.

 System rewards include: